HCL-TECH-SOFTWARE/dx-compose-doc/docs/whats_new/index.md

-# What's new in HCL DX
+# What's new in HCL DX Compose

-Find out the latest features, enhancements, and fixes included in the most recent Cumulative Fix of HCL Digital Experience Compose.
+Find out the latest features, enhancements, and fixes included in the most recent Cumulative Fix (CF) of HCL Digital Experience (DX) Compose.

 - **[What's new in CF227](cf227.md)**
 - **[What's new in CF226](cf226.md)**